-Hindustani Aeronautics (HAL) is also contracted to build 140 aircraft in India between 2003 and 2017, as part of a licensed production agreement.
+Hindustani Aeronautics (HAL) was also contracted to build 140 Su-30 MKI aircraft in India between 2003 and 2017, as part of a licensed production agreement.
 The first indigenously assembled aircraft was delivered in November 2004.
 About 119 aircraft were delivered by the end of 2012.

 In December 2012, HAL signed a contract with the Indian Ministry of Defence and Russian arms export agency Rosoboronexport for the production and delivery of 42 Su-30MKI aircraft to the Indian Air Force (IAF).
 In January 2021, the HAL manufactured the final two units of Su-30 MKI platform and fulfilled its contract requirement to manufacture 272 aircraft for the IAF.

 In 2003, Malaysia ordered 18 Su-30MKM aircraft.
 The first two were delivered in May 2007.
 Four more were delivered in 2007 and four in March 2008.
 Deliveries were concluded in August 2009.
 Indonesia also ordered two Su-30MKK aircraft in 2003.